hyperledger/toc/meeting-minutes/2023/2023-09-21-TOC-meeting-record.md

 # Announcements
 * The [Hyperledger /dev/weekly developer newsletter](https://wiki.hyperledger.org/pages/viewpage.action?pageId=39618905) goes out each Friday to hundreds of Hyperledger developers.
 It is a collaborative effort.
 If you have a project release, pull request, community event, and/or relevant article you would like highlighted next week, please [leave a comment for consideration on the upcoming newsletter wiki page](https://wiki.hyperledger.org/display/DR/2023).
+* The How to Create a Currency Management Application & Deploy it on a Hyperledger Fabric Network Workshop is scheduled for October 12, 2023.
+[Registration:] (https://zoom.us/meeting/register/tJAucu6tpjstGdWBjYkepXixkFEBP4637-sk#/registration)

 # Quarterly reports
 * [2023 Q3 Hyperledger FireFly](https://github.com/hyperledger/toc/pull/163)